BenjaminPlanterose/Binokulars/README.md

 ## Run on your own data

 In order to obtain the ```/CHR/``` directory, a substantial amount of parsing is required.
-If you plan to run Binokulars genome-wide, please visit our [JRC_seeker repository](https://github.com/BenjaminPlanterose/JRC_seeker).

 You may find at ```src/opt/``` an example script on how to parse into the right format with [BISCUIT](https://huishenlab.github.io/biscuit/) and several bash commands, starting from fastq files.

+In any case, if you plan to run Binokulars genome-wide, please visit our [JRC_seeker repository](https://github.com/BenjaminPlanterose/JRC_seeker).